Neonatal Intensive Care Unit (NICU)

 At Orlando Health Winnie Palmer Hospital for Women & Babies, we’re committed to taking the best possible care of your baby – and you.
-Our policies in the Alexander Center for Neonatology help ensure your baby has the ideal environment in which to heal and grow.
+Our policies help ensure your baby has the ideal environment in which to heal and grow.
 You can lean on us, taking comfort in the fact that your child’s care and recovery are the focus of everyone in our neonatal intensive care unit (NICU).

 To help protect your baby, please: